 If GINA is running low on power, the red LED indicator will start flashing.
 It’s a signal that GINA needs to be connected to power as soon as possible.
-When GINA’s battery is completely empty, all LED indicators will go dark.
-Normal function will resume after you connect it to power and leave it to charge for a few minutes.
+When GINA’s battery is empty, all LED indicators will go dark.
+The normal function will resume after you connect it to power and leave it to charge for a few minutes.

 What do the different colored lights on GINA mean?

 RED, flashing - GINA is very low on power, connect to the charger as soon as possible.